rwaltr/naming-scheme/README.md

 Physical hosts should have unique names, they have multiple uses throughout their life, Are able to be physically viewed by other people, Physically moved, have multiple interfaces, etc.

 `wordlist.txt` is a list of words chosen for their unique phonetic ability to be easily repeated over the phone, unlike "Vhost1" or "ESXI12".
-A label on the front and rear of these servers would allow anyone with any lack of technical sense to identify a device, and most important, do not allow for individuals to have numbers swapped in their head and interact with the wrong equipment.
+A label on the front and rear of these machines would allow anyone with any lack of technical sense to identify a device, and most important, do not allow for individuals to have numbers swapped in their head and interact with the wrong equipment.

-If you work with an entity that requires asset tags, they can also be used, they should be prepend with your initials "WT012345" but do not expect anyone nontechnical to be able to help you with your servers.
+If you work with an entity that requires asset tags, they can also be used, they should be prepend with your initials "WT012345" but do not expect anyone nontechnical to be able to help you with your machines.
 A CMDB or spreadsheet is required for this level of naming, a Label that can be scanned into a public portal is best (snipe-it is pretty legit at this)

 In terms of DNS.
 A records are preferred, but do plan to sacrifice a root domain to this type of naming, I've found that mentally working with your main domain that you want to use to expose to the world publicly being taken your are domain for everything can lead to frustration and limitations, if your domain is "example.com" grab "exmpl.net" or another shorthand version of your domain.